Black Alien: Career

-Initial Projects
+Initial projects

 Speed Freaks

 In 1991, Speedfreaks heard a song that Gustavo recorded together with DJ Rodriguez, liked it and asked Gustavo to rap in his band, called Speed Freaks (name acquired from a skate movie about Santa Cruz).
 Gustavo said the following about how the invitation to the band was, this is what Speedfreaks told him: "I went to Rodriguez's house, I heard a rhyme that you made, I liked it.
 And I'm Speed, I'm cool, I play the bass, I've been a musician for ten years and I want you in my band".
 The band came to be called Speed Freaks, that's how Gustavo started his life as a rapper.
 Thus the name of the group Speed Freaks, formed by Cláudio Márcio, who at the time was called Speed Gonzáles, Gustavo who took the name of Bulletproof and DJ Rodriguez.
 Speed Freaks was a group considered ahead of its time, with lyrics sung in English and Portuguese mixed in an uneven rhythm.

 Soon one of the group's songs, "Jah Jah Overall", entered the Revista Trip's tracklist (issue 82), published in September 2000.

 With the release of this album, the band became known in the Rio de Janeiro and São Paulo.
-That same year, Black Alien participated in the compilation "No Major Babies", which had the song "Hit Hard Hip Hop" released in Brazil, Europe and the United States.
+That same year, Black Alien participated in the compilation album, No Major Babies, which had the song "Hit Hard Hip Hop" released in Brazil, Europe and the United States.
 The group lasted from 1992 to 1996, constant disagreements and fights were the cause of its eventual breakup.

 Planet Hemp

 In 1996, BNegão left Planet Hemp to take over the band Funk Fuckers and there was no one who knew the lyrics and could tour with the band already singing, without needing rehearsals.
-Bernardo thought about Gustavo, talked to Marcelo D2, and that's how Gustavo joined Planet Hemp in the middle of the tour for the "Usuário" album.
+Bernardo thought about Gustavo, talked to Marcelo D2, and that's how Gustavo joined Planet Hemp in the middle of the tour for the Usuário album.

 On the same Black Alien tour, he paid tribute to the independence boys brothers who were of paramount importance for the formation of his career, known for providing the artist with great events and great opportunities.